splunk/splunk-platform-automator/ROADMAP.md

 Note: The order for implementation may change

+* Create defaults config file to reduce common stuff in all the configurations
 * Support single indexers
 * Support multiple indexer clusters in org_all_forwarder_outputs (use idxc name in stanza)
 * separate output conf on DS for HF, separate cluster, single indexer